gvwilson/thirdbit/src/fiction/cloudherd/index.md

 farmers, coopers, yardsters, or brewers, they either knew what to do or knew how to follow orders.

-The only person who proved useless was, to no-one's surprise, the *tralpa*.
+The only person who proved useless was, to no-one's surprise, the tralpa.
 "I am taking note," he declared, his breath heavy and his speech slightly slurred.
 "I am—notes.